Approximate complex amplitude encoding algorithm and its application to data classification problems: Introduction

-In this paper, we extend the applicability of AAE and propose a method that can load complex-valued data with shallow quantum circuits.
+In this paper, we extend the AAE method so that it can approximately load a complex-valued data vector onto a shallow quantum circuit.
 We refer to this algorithm as \textit{approximate complex amplitude encoding (ACAE)}.
-The key idea is to change the cost function from the maximum mean discrepancy (MMD) \cite{liu2018differentiable,coyle2020born} used in AAE, to the fidelity, which can capture the difference in complex amplitude between two quantum states unlike the MMD-based cost function.
+The key idea is to change the cost function from the maximum mean discrepancy (MMD) \cite{liu2018differentiable,coyle2020born}, used in AAE, to the fidelity, which can capture the difference in complex amplitude between two quantum states unlike the MMD-based cost function.
 A notable point is that the \textit{classical shadow} \cite{preskill_shadow} is used to efficiently estimate the fidelity or its gradient.
-As a result, ACAE allows embedding the real and imaginary parts of any complex-valued data into the probability amplitudes of the quantum state.
-In addition, we provide an algorithm composed of ACAE and CHC; this algorithm realizes a quantum circuit for binary data classification, using fewer gates than the original CHC which requires exponentially many gates to prepare the exact quantum state.
-We then give a proof-of-principle demonstration of this classification algorithm for the benchmark Iris data classification problem; further, we apply the algorithm to the credit card fraud detection problem, that is considered as a key challenge in financial institutions.
+As a result, ACAE enables embedding the real and imaginary parts of any complex-valued data vector into the amplitudes of a quantum state.
+In addition, we provide an algorithm composed of ACAE and the CHC; this algorithm realizes a quantum circuit for binary data classification, using fewer gates than the original CHC which requires exponentially many gates to prepare the exact initial quantum state.
+We then give a proof-of-principle demonstration of this classification algorithm for the benchmark Iris data classification problem.
+Moreover, we apply the algorithm to the credit card fraud detection problem, which is a key challenge in financial institutions.

-The rest of the paper is organized as follows.
-In Section II, we describe ACAE.
-Section III presents the ACAE's application to CHC.
-Section IV gives a demonstration of HCH implemented with ACAE, to carry out the Iris data classification problem and the credit card fraud detection problem.
-We conclude the paper with some remarks in Section V.